-Newport News Behavioral Health Center has developed programs to address the needs of adolescents, ages 11–18, who may be struggling with mental health issues, problematic behaviors, substance use with an underlying mental health diagnosis or trauma.
-Our well-trained staff of caring professionals creates an environment where growth can occur.
-The overarching mode of treatment is Cognitive Behavioral Therapy with the addition of other modalities as more specific issues are addressed.
+Newport News Behavioral Health Center offers programs to address the mental health needs of adolescents, ages 11 to 18.
+Our residents may have mental health issues, sexually aggressive behaviors or substance use with an underlying complex trauma.
+Our well-trained staff of caring professionals creates an environment in which growth can occur.

-The clinical team consists of therapists who are either licensed or under supervision for license.
-We have therapists with CSAC and/or CSOTP certifications.
-The leadership of the clinical team has credentials collectively of LPC, CSAC, CSOTP, CSOP (Licensed Professional Counselor, certified substance abuse counselor, certified sex offender treatment professional, certified sex offender professional).
+The clinical team consists of therapists who are either licensed or under supervision for a license.
+The clinical team also includes licensed professional counselors, certified substance abuse counselors and certified sex offender treatment professionals.
 This group has the oversight of a psychiatrist that is board certified in adolescent psychiatry and addiction medicine.

 Discharge planning begins at admission.
-The treatment team will work directly with the guardian and/or referral agency personnel to identify the desired discharge destination and the timeline and steps to reach this goal.
-The resident will learn new skills, coping and relational in nature.
-The opportunity to practice these skills in the community is an important part of the discharge process.
-In progressive amounts of time starting with two-hour passes and working toward weekend passes, the resident is given the opportunity to incorporate these new behaviors into the outside environment.
+The treatment team will work directly with the guardian and referral agency to create a treatment plan and discharge plan.
+The goal is to help the resident learn new coping skills by the time of discharge.
+The chance to practice these skills in the community is an important part of the discharge process.

-The therapist will collaborate with the guardian and referral source to identify the aftercare services that may be critical to continued success after discharge.
+After discharge, therapists work with the guardian and referral source to identify aftercare services that may lead to continued success.
 The guardian will be encouraged to have appointments set up in the community prior to discharge.
-The continuum of care document will be completed by the therapist and given to the individual facilitating the discharge back into the home and community setting.
+The therapist completes the continuum of care document and gives it to the person overseeing the return to the home setting.

-Newport News Behavioral Health Center provides quality mental health treatment services to children and adolescents in a therapeutic environment.
-If your child is struggling with behavioral health issues, please call us at 757-888-0400.
-We offer no-cost assessments 24/7.
+Newport News Behavioral Health Center provides behavioral health treatment services to children and adolescents in a therapeutic environment.
+If your child is struggling with behavioral or emotional issues, please call us at 757-888-0400 or use our online form.